JuliaAttic/QuDirac.jl/docs/func_op_def.md

 ```

 Note that, in practice, QuDirac provides the `switch` and `permute` functions for states and operators,
-which can imitate the above behavior in functional form:
+which can imitate the above behavior in functional form (and is not restricted to a basis)

 ```
 julia> Â₁₃₂ * k == switch(k, 2, 3) == permute(k, [1, 3, 2])